 After my treatment ended, using cancer courage, I resumed writing, something I had always aspired to do once I retired from my teaching career.
 I published my first novel, an undertaking I was unsure I’d be able to complete once I received my diagnosis.
 And much to my surprise, I was given even more time to write another novel, The Life That Sits Beside You, which is featured in the Prime Women Author’s Marketplace.
 This just proved to me that one can go on from devastating experiences and seek joyfulness and fulfillment at any stage of one’s life.

-It is now almost 5 years since all my treatment ended.
+It is now almost 8 years since all my treatment ended.
 I still get tested every year and I still hold my breath until the encouraging results are revealed.
 I come from a long line of superstitious women who would never want to “jinx” my progress, or “have the green eye” or “evil eye,” or as my beloved mother would say, in Yiddish, “don’t give yourself a Kina Hora.”
-With their thoughts in mind, I am approaching this 5-year survival milestone cautiously optimistic.
-My surgeon has told me it is a time for “celebration” to arrive at the momentous 5-year mark.
-During the coming first week of December, I’ll be planning to “celebrate” this poignant milestone in my life, with my devoted sister by my side, and hopefully with all my dear friends that have shown me loving support these past few years.
+With their thoughts in mind, I am approaching this 8-year survival milestone cautiously optimistic.
+My surgeon has told me it is a time for “celebration” to be well past the momentous 5-year mark.

 Sometimes “cancer” teaches us what “courage” is, and in time courage can allow us to cast aside fears and embrace the joy of a positive outcome.
-That’s what I’ll hopefully be doing in early December.
+That’s what I’ll hopefully be doing every year I pass another milestone.